Las Vegas Review-Journal

 The Las Vegas Review-Journal is a daily subscription newspaper published in Las Vegas, Nevada, since 1909.
 It is the largest circulating daily newspaper in Nevada and one of two daily newspapers in the Las Vegas area.
+The Review-Journal has been owned by Sheldon Adelson's News + Media Capital Group LLC since 2015.
+The paper had a joint operating agreement with The Greenspun Corporation-owned Las Vegas Sun, which was intended to run through 2040 but was cancelled by the Review-Journal in 2026.